ShauryaParmar2102/Dictionary-Web-Application/README.md

 ## ✨ Features
 --
-🔍 Search any English word
+🔍 Search for any English word

 📚 Displays meaning and example sentence